 - Were you or the victim under the influence of alcohol or drugs during the incident?

 Los Angeles criminal defense attorney will carefully analyze the information gathered from the police report to determine the severity of the charges against you.
 They will also investigate whether you made any statements that could harm your defense or contradict the facts of the case.
 This analysis is crucial in determining the strength of your defense and the likelihood of a successful outcome.
+To know more about domestic violence charges expungement, check out our detailed blog post on the topic: How To Expunge A Domestic Violence Charge in California

 When your lawyer believes that the police report is in line with your defense, they will begin to collect evidence to strengthen it.
 In domestic violence cases, defenses typically fall into one of seven categories: